 Like I said before, I do not know how Repour works, but it is definitely the easiest wine preservation system to use, making it an ideal item to add to your wedding website registry or holiday wish list.
 Simply remove the foil on the bottom of the Repour stopper and insert it into the bottle.
 Drink what you like during the use of that bottle, and when you are done with the wine, simply dispose of the Repour.
 One thing to keep in mind is while doing this, keep the Repour inserted into the bottle as much as possible while using it.
 For instance, do not open the wine bottle in the morning, leave it open all day, insert the Repour at the end of the day, and expect the same results.

 Who can benefit from a Repour?
 Anybody.
 Usually at home, we have no problem finishing a bottle in a couple days.
 But for those who enjoy having a bottle of Pinot Noir open along with a Cab, and then perhaps a Chardonnay, all at the same time, the Repour would be a cost-effective solution compared to other wine preservation systems.
 Restaurants, bars, wineries, tasting rooms, sales trips with wine to potential customers, etc. would definitely benefit by using a Repour.

 Quite a few times when we visit a winery’s tasting room, we may be one of the first ones to arrive in the morning.
 After starting a tasting, I often have to ask if the wine was opened the day before, and the reply has always been yes.
 They open a new bottle and then everything is fine.
 If they had used a Repour, they would not have had this issue and would have saved money on wine dumped down the drain.

 Now that you have seen the benefit of a Repour, you’re probably wondering how much does it cost.
-The Repour comes in three different pack sizes of stoppers: 4, 10, and 72.
-The price of a 72-pack of Repour wine savers is less than one dollar per stopper!
+The Repour comes in two different retail pack sizes of stoppers: 4 and 10.
 How much was that wine you had to dump down the drain?